WTSB

-WTSB (1090 kHz) is a commercial AM radio station in Selma, North Carolina, and serving the Raleigh-Durham area.
-The station is owned by Truth Broadcasting Corporation and broadcasts a full service, Southern gospel radio format.
-It airs local news and information and high school sports as well as reports from the North Carolina News Network.
+WTSB (1090 AM) is a commercial radio station licensed to Selma, North Carolina, United States, and serving the Raleigh-Durham area during the daytime hours only.
+Owned by Truth Broadcasting Corporation, it broadcasts a full service, Southern gospel format, with local news, information and high school sports, as well as reports from the North Carolina News Network.

-WTSB is a daytimer station.
-By day, it broadcasts at 9,000 watts non-directional, and at 1,700 watts during critical hours.
-Because 1090 AM is a clear channel frequency, reserved for Class A stations KAAY in Little Rock, WBAL in Baltimore and XEPRS-AM in Rosarito-Tijuana, WTSB must go off the air at night to avoid interference.
-Programming is heard around the clock on FM translator W288DH at 105.5 MHz.
+WTSB also heard around the clock over low-power FM translator W288DH at 105.5 MHz.

 History of WTSB, Lumberton

 An earlier station with the WTSB call sign was located on 580 AM in Lumberton, North Carolina, and broadcast at 500 watts during the day and 50 watts at night in 2000.
 The station signed on in 1947, owned by Robeson Broadcasting Corp.
 Jack Pait, who had a furniture business in Lumberton, was majority stockholder.
 Levi E. Willis Sr., president and owner of Willis Broadcasting of Norfolk, Virginia, bought WTSB in 1997 from Beasley Broadcast Group which had bought WTSB and WKML.
 Both stations aired country music for a year when they were co-owned, but WTSB ended up going off the air for a while.
 Willis played traditional black gospel until WTSB went off the air in 2000.
 Though Willis believed the station could return, it did not.